FAQs

 Parenting the Sexually Abused Child

 Each year, foster parents are required to attend a minimum of six hours of training.
-One Saturday a year we offer a regional training and luncheon which allows you to connect with a lot of other foster parents and learn about a wide variety of topics.
 You will also have your own homefinding caseworker.
 He/she is your advocate and is there to support you, hear you out, and intervene in situations when necessary.
+You can contact your homefinder for current trainings.

 • Are two applications necessary for a married couple?